Wyatt915/tiny-utf8/README.md

 tiny-utf8
 =========

-Takes a hexadecimal codepoint from stdin and prints the resulting character to stdout.
-That's it.
+Read a hexadecimal codepoint from stdin and print the resulting character to stdout.
+Alternatively, read a UTF-8 character from stdin and print the codepoint.

 Usage
 -----